LUXMAN vintage audio

 Click here to download the schematic diagram of the Lafayette LA-200 amplifier in PDF.

-Power rail main voltage is -40 Volt assymetric, the power transformer has both 117V and 230V~ connections:
+Power rail main Voltage is -40 Volt asymetric, the power transformer has both 117V and 230V~ connections:

 consequently due to the detrimental power change to 230V in Europe the voltage of the power rail is ok on 230V setting.